InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-18-about-the-author.md

 until my family paid the ransom.

 I was wearing only my kirpan at the time.
+(To be honest, I was stark naked, not even wearing my kachhera, kangha or patka).
 Although I never drew my kirpan,
 I managed to fend off my attacker with improvised melee weaponry, and evaded the bullets he fired at me.